A real eye-catcher

 - Commercial interests: Silver Labradors are rare and often fetch high prices – an incentive for unethical breeding practices.

-What can you do?
+What can be done?

 Silver Labrador: Dream dog or problem dog?